danmayer/coverband/README.md

 end
 ```

-To verify that rake is working run `rake coverband:baseline` and then run `rake coverband:coverage` to view what your baseline coverage looks like before any runtime traffic has been recorded.
+To verify that rake is working run `rake coverband:baseline`
+then run `rake coverband:coverage` to view what your baseline coverage looks like before any runtime traffic has been recorded.

 #### Configure rack middleware